 Federal park projects in the Coastal Zone are not subject to County-issued coastal permits.
 LCP policies regarding recreational uses within Point Reyes National Seashore and Golden Gate National Recreation Area simply provide guidance to both the National Park Service and California Coastal Commission, which typically review federal projects under what is known as the federal consistency review authority.
-Although federal park activities are not within the County's coastal permit authority, the County does have the responsibility to review non-federal projects that take place within the boundaries of National Park Service lands.
-For instance, private development that occurs on a leasehold within Point Reyes National Seashore is subject to coastal development permit review.
+However, all non-federal development that occurs on federal lands is subject to coastal development permit review by the California Coastal Commission.

-C-PK-1 Opportunities for Coastal Recreation.
+C-PK-I Opportunities for Coastal Recreation.
 Provide high priority for development of visitor-serving and commercial recreational facilities designed to enhance public opportunities for lower-cost coastal recreation.
 On land designated for visitor-serving commercial and/or recreational facilities, ensure that higher priority shall be given to such uses over private residential or general commercial development.
 New visitor-serving uses shall not displace existing lower-cost visitor-serving uses unless an equivalent replacement is provided.